Losant/losant-docs/docs/university/course-six-workshop.md

 <div style="padding:20px; background: #efefef; margin: 10px 0px 10px 0px; border-top: 5px #FF495C solid">
 <h2>SIDEBAR</h2>
-<p style="margin-bottom:2px;">In the real world, our pump could have a PLC that exposed local Modbus TCP.
+<p style="margin-bottom:2px;">In the real world, our pump could have a PLC that exposes local Modbus TCP.
 In that case, we could use the Edge Agent to talk to the pump.
 However, since we don't have an actual pump with a PLC, we will continue to let the cloud simulate the data and generate other data on the Pi.</p>
 </div>

 To demonstrate the Edge Agent without the need for additional sensors, we are going to read system memory (RAM) and storage (hard drive space) from the Raspberry Pi.